Basil, Avocado, Bacon Deviled Eggs (aka Green Eggs and Ham) are a healthier version of the classic appetizer, with some flavor upgrades.

 I did it, and it was fantastic!

-Unplugging for the weekend was fantastic!
+Unplugging for the weekend was amazing!
 3 days without a cell phone, computer, TV, or a watch.
 I think there were only 3 times that I would have liked to Google an answer or look something up.
 2 out the 3 times I was able to get the answer from a stranger, and the third went unanswered (driving me crazy all weekend!
 And of course the question was forgotten as soon as I could look it up!).
 I had some great conversations, met some interesting people (who most of which I would have talked to with or without having a cell phone on me), and appreciated some amazing scenery and a cute cute town.

 Oh, and ate some amazing food.
 Mostly Paleo cheats- but they definitely contributed to some sweet ideas for future recipes.